 - 1 whole egg

-- 2 tbsp plain flour
+- 2 tablespoon plain flour

 - 100 g caster sugar

-Pour in the milk and whisk again.
+- Add the sugar, and whisk again.

-Transfer the mixture to a sauce pan and simmer on a low heat until it thickens.
+- Transfer the mixture to a sauce pan and simmer on a low heat until it thickens.

-Transfer the puff pastry roll to a working surface and use a cookie cutter to cut 10 rounds that fit in the muffin tin holes.
+- Transfer the puff pastry roll to a working surface and use a cookie cutter to cut 12 rounds that fit in the muffin tin holes.

-Press the rounds into the muffin tin holes and spoon in the custard cream evenly.
+- Press the rounds into the muffin tin holes and spoon in the custard cream evenly.

-Allow them to cool, then use a sharp knife to ease up the edges and transfer the tarts to a plate.
+- Allow them to cool, then use a sharp knife to ease up the edges and transfer the tarts to a plate.

-Once out of the oven, the custard will sink in, so not to worry if in the oven the tarts looked popped out.
+- Once out of the oven, the custard will sink in, so not to worry if in the oven the tarts looked popped out.